Haluk Bayraktar

 Lütfü Haluk Bayraktar (born 4 October 1978) is a Turkish engineer and executive.
 He is the CEO of Baykar, TÜBİTAK Board Member and founder and chairman of the board of Turkey Technology Team Foundation (T3 Foundation) and SAHA Istanbul.
 He is a pioneer of Turkey for autonomous technology efforts which reshaped battlefields and geopolitics which resulted with a change of future warfare doctrines.

 Life

 Bayraktar was born in 1978 in Istanbul, Turkey.
-Haluk Bayraktar's father, Özdemir Bayraktar, is the founder of Baykar, a prominent Turkish defense and aviation company.
+Bayraktar's father, Özdemir Bayraktar, is the founder of Baykar, a prominent Turkish defense and aviation company.
 His brother, Selçuk Bayraktar, also plays a significant role in the company, contributing to its operations and advancements in the industry.
 He completed his undergraduate degree in Industrial Engineering at the Middle East Technical University (METU) in 2000, and went on to earn a master's degree in the same field from Columbia University in 2002.